Pr0methean/BetterRandom/README.md

 # Build scripts

 * `benchmark.sh`: Compile and run benchmarks.
 Output will be in `benchmark/target`.
-* `benchmark-extra-metrics.sh`: Compile and run the same benchmarks; but in addition to throughput, also collect many extra metrics concerning garbage collection, lock/monitor performance, and thread births and deaths.
-May require HotSpot JVM.
 * `coverage.sh`: Compile and run unit tests and generate coverage reports.
 Upload them to Coveralls if running in Travis-CI.
 * `test-proguard.sh`: Compile and run unit tests against Proguarded jar.